Made with roasted hazelnuts, tart apples and spicy cinnamon, this savoury recipe for an apple hazelnut spelt rye sourdough bread loaf is awesome.

 - Form into a freestyle loaf and place on a greased or lined baking tray.
 As the dough is quite a soft one, a free style loaf will flatten out.
 For a uniform loaf, place the dough into a 1 kg/2lb loaf tin.

 - Cover loosely with a plastic bag, ensuring it doesn’t touch the dough and leave to prove until the loaf has risen by about ⅓.
 This could be anything from 2 to 6 hours depending on the temperature of the room and the liveliness of the starter.

 - Dust with a little spelt flour and slash the top 2-4 times with a sharp knife.

-- Bake at 200℃ for 40-45 minutes or until the bread sounds hollow when the base is tapped. allow a further 10 minutes or so if baking in a tin.
+- Bake at 200℃ (400℉, Gas 6) for 40-45 minutes or until the bread sounds hollow when the base is tapped.
+Allow a further 10 minutes or so if baking in a tin.

-I’m also sending this off to Katie at Feeding Boys for this month’s Simple and in Season.
+This apple and hazelnut spelt rye sourdough bread loaf is my sixth recipe for the Suma Blogger’s Network.
+I’m also sending it off to Katie at Feeding Boys for this month’s Simple and in Season.